Curriculum

 At Franklin, we foster curiosity and lifelong learning, and prepare students for a successful future where the only constant is change.
 We combine applied learning with a rigorous core curriculum and personalize the experience for each student.
 Our curriculum and academic framework incorporate:

-- Project-based learning to foster problem-solving skills
+- Transdisciplinary project-based learning to foster problem-solving skills

 - An emphasis on the development of critical thinking, critical writing, and public speaking skills